-In a large stockpot, heat the 4 cobs (without kernels), chicken bone broth and the cream on a low simmer for a full 6 minutes and then remove from heat.
+In a large stockpot, heat the 4 cobs (without kernels) in the chicken bone broth on a low simmer for a full 5 minutes and then remove from heat.

 In a 12 to 14 inch cast iron pan, on medium heat, fry the bacon until browned and crisp, remove from the heat and chop into bite sized pieces.
 Pour off all but a tablespoon of bacon drippings.

 In the same cast iron pan, add half the butter and the onions, leeks, celery and fennel seeds.
 Saute until the onions are opaque and the leeks are tender, about 5 minutes.

 Add the potatoes and the contents of the large stockpot, including the chicken bone broth.
 Discard the 4 corn cobs.
 Simmer until the potatoes are nearly tender, about 8 minutes and then add the corn kernels.
 Turn off the heat and allow to marry.

 In an other cast iron skillet, add the rest of the butter until heated and then the Chanterelles.
 Saute on high until the mushrooms have released their liquids and then absorbed them again, with a slight sear… about 5 minutes.